DanG115/Bing2YT/README.md

 GitHub builds are published early to gather feedback and test changes before a wider store release.

 **Will this be available on the Chrome Web Store?**
-Currently, Bing2YT is only available on the Microslop Edge Add-ons Store.
+Currently, Bing2YT is only available on the Microsoft Edge Add-ons Store.
 There are no plans to release it on the Chrome Web Store at this time.

 ---